ratt-ru/montblanc/README.md

 ## Installation

-Pre-requisites must be installed and dependant C libraries built.
+Pre-requisites must be installed and dependent C libraries built.

 ### Pre-requisites

-You'll also need to install the [pyrap][pyrap] library, which is dependant on [casacore][casacore].
+You'll also need to install the [pyrap][pyrap] library, which is dependent on [casacore][casacore].
 It may be easier to add the [SKA PPA][ska-ppa]  and get the binaries from there.

 ### Setting up Submodules